 We constantly look to update our strategies in line with the needs of our students, and emerging evidence, which then feeds into the yearly Pupil Premium School Improvement Plan.
-For this coming year some of the new strategies to be used include the growth of the PP Team to include 3 teaching staff KS3 Champions, a Breakfast Club, and continued technology support following the ending of the government laptop scheme.
+For this coming year some of the new strategies are the inclusion of instrumental lesson and continued technology support following the ending of the government laptop scheme.
 We hope these new strategies will complement the existing ones towards our targets set out in the intent.